tabiosg/brushless-test/README.md

 ## Limit Switches

 The moteus has GPIO digital inputs (aux 1 and aux 2).
-This code currently has the outline for using limit switches, but it not be worth having a system with limit switches.
+This code currently has the outline for using limit switches, but it might be more complicated than expected.

-One issue with limit switches is that there is probably not an easy method of making the inputs pulled high or pulled low.
-From the demo video, it might just be pulled low by default, but I am unsure.
+One thing to know is whether to set the input as pull up or pull down depending on whether we intend for it to be active low or active high.
+See [here](https://github.com/mjbots/moteus/blob/main/docs/reference.md#pin-configuration) for more information on how to configure the pins.

+One issue is that if we can check prevent velocity commands by checking the sign of velocity.
+However, this is not valid for position control since the velocity is still 0.
+One solution is to compare the current position with the requested position.
+Another solution is explained below.

-One solution to avoiding using limit switches is using the moteus library.
+The other solution is using the moteus library.
 The moteus allows one to set position_min and position_max, but that only stops movement for position control mode (unless velocity control mode is considered a position control mode?).